-Research is one of the most important ways that we can improve the quality and effectiveness of patient care.
+Research is one of the most important ways we can improve the quality and effectiveness of patient care.

-We know that being active in research means a better quality of patient care and better health outcomes.
-We also know that staff working in Trusts where research is part of everyday life are happier and tend to stay in the Trust for longer which in turn reflects positively on patient care.
+We also know that staff working in Trusts where research is part of everyday life, are happier and tend to stay in the Trust for longer which, in turn, reflects positively on patient care.

 We know that this kind of research not only leads to improved quality of care for our patients but also helps all patients by informing national guidelines

-The interface between physical and mental health – or where physical and mental health meet
+- The interface between physical and mental health – or where physical and mental health meet

-Mood and Psychosis
+- Mood and Psychosis

-We want to encourage all clinicians to see research as something they can achieve or take part in.
-We are committed to supporting clinicians of all disciplines to be leaders in research either by being principal investigators or by supporting them with fellowship and grant applications and by providing apprenticeship and training opportunities in research.
+Here at the Trust we’re committed to supporting clinicians of all disciplines to be leaders in research either, by being principal investigators or by offering support with fellowship and grant applications and by providing apprenticeship and training opportunities in research.